jacecotton/tcds/web-components.md

 </some-custom-element>
 ```

 This allows component authors to focus on (and co-locate) internal non-semantic markup and functionality, while allowing component users to focus only on content and semantics, rather than implementation details.
-It also helps provide *progressive enhancement* instead of total reliance on JavaScript — if the JavaScript fails for whatever reason, the input markup and content will still be readable (and can be styled separately with `:not(:defined)`).
+It also helps provide *progressive enhancement* instead of total reliance on JavaScript—if the JavaScript fails for whatever reason, the input markup and content will still be readable (and can be styled separately with `:not(:defined)`).

-The shadow DOM has numerous other benefits thanks to its encapsulation and isolation.
+The shadow DOM has other benefits thanks to its encapsulation and isolation.
 Shadow DOM can neither pollute nor be polluted by its outer context, providing style scoping and script isolation out of the box.
 This helps with maintainability and consistency, but also yields performance advantages thanks to some safe assumptions and reuse opportunities browsers can make during rendering.

 * For more information on Web Components generally, see [Web Components - MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)
 * For best practices for authoring custom elements, see [Custom Element Best Practices - web.dev](https://web.dev/articles/custom-elements-best-practices)